goerz/edit-anywhere/README.md

 **Summary:** A quick-and-dirty attempt at implementing [QuickCursor][1] using [BBEdit][2] and [Keyboard Maestro][3].

+**Note:** This is my personal adaption of the original script at <https://github.com/tjluoma/edit-anywhere>

 **For those who aren't familiar with QuickCursor:**
 QuickCursor did one thing really well: anywhere you could edit text, it would send that text to [your favorite text editor][2] and then when you closed that file, it would send the text back to the original application.